-The current MPO LRTP, Transportation 2040 Tomorrow: A Long Range Transportation Plan for the Rockford Region, was adopted by the MPO Policy Committee on July 30, 2015.
-The MPO will be completing and maintaining the comprehensive 2050 MTP that coordinates transportation improvements and delivery of public transportation services over the next 30-year planning horizon; evaluate various plan changes, project proposals, developments and alternative transportation plans for incorporation to the MTP and its subsequent amendments.
+The current MPO MTP, 2050 Metropolitan Plan for the Rockford Region, was adopted by the MPO Policy Committee on July 31, 2020.
+The MPO will be maintaining the comprehensive 2050 MTP that coordinates transportation improvements and delivery of public transportation services over the next 30year planning horizon; evaluate various plan changes, project proposals, developments and alternative transportation plans for incorporation to the MTP and its subsequent amendments.